qpmnguyen/qtils/README.md

 ## TODOs:

 * Write unit tests for the precision functions.
+* Parametric bootstrap for beta-binomial distribution.